Bemesko/aspnet-bookstore/README.md

 // Find only one element that matches the criteria, if more than one element matches it throws an error var fetchedCategory2 = _database.Categories.SingleOrDefault(row => row.id == id);
 ```

+- Visual Studio has a template "Create MVC controller with EntityFramework" that literally generates everything I have been doing since the beginning of the tutorial